-- Ensure that children come to school in uniform every day unless there are special circumstances
+- Ensure that children come to school in uniform every day unless there are special circumstances such as non-uniform days.

 - To ensure that all uniform is labelled correctly and clearly.

 The governing body recognises its obligations to accommodate reasonable religious requirements within the official school uniform and to ensure it is not discriminatory on the grounds of gender, culture, race, religion or sexual orientation.